apocalyptech/bl3-cli-saveedit/README.md

     C:\> python -V
     Python 3.8.2

-If that works, you can then run the `pip install bl3-cli-saveedit` command as mentioned above, and use the commandline scripts to edit to your heart's content.
+If that works, you can then run the `pip3 install bl3-cli-saveedit` command as mentioned above, and use the commandline scripts to edit to your heart's content.